IBM-Cloud/vpc-tutorials/vpc-instance-storage/README.md

 - From a bash terminal window change to the `vpc-instance-storage` directory.

 ### Build the environment in the IBM Cloud using a prepared Terraform script

+This template will create a 1 x VPC, 1 x Subnet, 1 x Public Gateway, 1 x Virtual Server Instance and 1 Floating IP.

 - Copy the config-template directory to another directory called config.
   ```sh